-Cara Reese is in her second season as head coach of the Wheaton field hockey program in 2014.
+Cara Reese is entering her fourth season as head coach of the Wheaton field hockey program in 2016.
 Reese, who is the seventh head coach in the history of the program, joined the Wheaton staff after seven years at Vassar College including a four-year stint as head coach.